Phaze-III/luftdaten-sensor-status/README.md

 # luftdaten-sensor-status
-Fetch system status info from a Luftdaten sensor and convert to influx line protocol
+Fetch system status info from a Sensor.Community (previously Luftdaten) sensor and convert to influx line protocol

+Includes a Grafana-dashboard to visualize the information.
 # Requirements

 Should work on most Unix(tm)/Linux flavours with the standard tools and two additional packages (see Dependencies).

-Tested on BSD (Mac OSX and FreeBSD) and Luftdaten firmware NRZ-2020-129, NRZ-2020-130-B\* and NRZ-2020-131 with a SDS011 sensor.
+Tested on BSD (Mac OSX and FreeBSD) and airrohr-firmware NRZ-2020-129 to NRZ-2020-133 with a SDS011 sensor.

 # Dependencies